chapel-lang/chapel/doc/rst/developer/bestPractices/StandardModuleStyle.rst

 =====================

 This document describes general guidance for style when writing a standard module.
-Of course there will be exceptions to this guidance when there is a good reason.
+Of course, there will be exceptions to this guidance when there is a good reason.

 PascalCase and camelCase